 1. Chiyoda Ward

 There are many dense business neighbourhoods such as Marunouchi, Otemachi and Hibiya where you can find different international embassies and high-ranking universities.
 In recent years, more nightlife and casual dining experiences have gotten more popular so you can enjoy a day of sightseeing whilst shopping and eating in local restaurants.
-In contrast to this, Chiyoda Ward is also home to neighbourhoods such as Akihabara which is the Otaku paradise where you can find many anime lovers and maid cafes.
+In contrast to this, Chiyoda Ward is also home to neighbourhoods such as Akihabara which is the Otaku paradise where you can find many anime-centric stores and maid cafes.

 Chuo Ward has thrived as Japan’s cultural, informational, and commercial centre for almost 400 years.
-Chuo City continues to keep ahead of the trend while preserving its lengthy history and heritage, with each neighbourhood having its own distinct vibe.
+Chuo City continues to keep ahead of the curve while preserving its lengthy history and heritage, with each neighbourhood having its own distinct vibe.
 Ginza and Nihonbashi are two popular tourist destinations.
 These sites have a certain appeal that draws visitors from Japan and throughout the world.

 While Chuo City appears to be a bustling commercial hub, its appearance shifts with the seasons.
 Cherry trees and other flowers bloom in the spring, and the city is bustling with people.
 In the summer, take a stroll along the water’s edge or visit a rooftop beer garden.
 The streets are decorated with red and yellow leaves in the fall.
 The major streets and stores provide a lovely ambience with amazing illuminations in the winter.
 Chuo City offers year-round seasonal activities.